 Some monkey mothers in the release station do not know what to teach their babies after decades of captivity.
 To make sure that the monkey children don't even get used to life in a cage, they go to the jungle school.
 There they learn from their coaches and fellows how to survive in freedom.

-As part of the International Climate Initiative (IKI), the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety has provided funds via KfW to be used for the management of the concession zone.
+As part of the International Climate Initiative (IKI), the German Federal Ministry for the Environment has provided funds via KfW to be used for the management of the concession zone.
 "The project is important to us, not just because it helps to protect the ecosystem and thus the habitat of endangered species like the orangutan in Bukit Tigapuluh National Park.
 It is also important because it simultaneously enables concepts to be developed that will improve the financial sustainability of long-term conservation," says Carsten Kilian, the responsible project manager at KfW Development Bank.

 The ecosystem restoration concession is a major coup for Peter Pratje and all the organisations involved, though in reality it is just one of many milestones.
 "We are keen to establish long-term prospects for conservation and develop a participative forest usage plan, which gets local people involved in the sustainable and environmentally friendly use of the forests," says Peter Pratje.